 FAQs

 Shopify is actually worth it with its user-friendly interface, drag-and-drop options, and customizable features.
 The platform includes everything you need to start your online business.
-Additionally, the platform is reliable and secure as all the security factors are taken care of by Shopify itself.
+Additionally, the platform is reliable and secure, as all the security factors are taken care of by Shopify itself.

 One of the significant disadvantages of Shopify is that the higher plans available on the platform come with higher costs.
 Plus, the users must pay the transaction fees on all the transactions made by the customers with any payment method except the Shopify payments app.

 If you are looking forward to setting up your own business and creating a brand, Shopify is definitely a better option than Amazon.
 With Shopify, you can customize your website and provide a personalized touch to your store with the help of themes, templates, and other Shopify Apps.
-On the other hand, Amazon allows its users just to list its products, and you cannot create your brand on the platform.
+On the other hand, Amazon allows its users to list their products, and you cannot create your own brand on the platform.

 For each transaction your customer makes, Shopify charges 2.9% + $0.30 per transaction on the basic plan.
-However, for the Shopify plan, the transaction fee is 2.5% + $0.30; for the advanced plan, the transaction fees are 2.4% + $0.30.
+However, for the Shopify plan, the transaction fee is 2.5% + $0.30; for the advanced plan, the transaction fee is 2.4% + $0.30.